 Heavenly Villagio Marzano® is best known for its slightly elongated shape.
 It’s one of the most readily available tomatoes in the produce aisle in British Columbia.
 I use it a lot in making salads.

-True Rebel Mix ® is stunning and contains a variety of cherry and grape tomatoes in each carton.
+Maverick Mix ® is stunning and contains a variety of cherry and grape tomatoes in each carton.
 There are different shapes, colours and slight flavour profiles that work together in harmony.
 It’s a great way to see and taste tomatoes that you might not normally choose.

 From the assortment of amazing local tomatoes, I decided to make a Farro Grain Bowl using the Village Farms Heavenly Villagio Marzano® tomatoes in celebration of BC Greenhouse Veggie Days.